nathan-jon3s/NurStash/src/pages/docs/health-assess.md

 ## Vital Signs

-I can then collect vital signs, blood pressure, temperature, oxygen saturation, ALL PULSE SITES. and as I am doing that, I am collecting information.
-•	For instance,
-1. How is that patient responding to me
-2. What is their emotional status (are they calm, distressed, agitated, drowsy)
-3. Does their skin color match their ethnicity
+Collect the following vital signs;

+1. blood pressure,
+2. temperature,
+3. oxygen saturation,
+4. Check All Pules Sites

+## Data Collection

+While taking the vitals, observe the patient for the following;

+1. Responsiveness (Is there a delay whenever they respond to me?)
-4. Do they understand my questions and can they hear them clearly
+2. Understanding (Do they understand my questions and can they hear them clearly?)
-5. Is there a delay whenever they respond to me
-6. Any slurs in speech
-7. Are there any abnormalities like any amputations, masses, lesions
+3. Emotional status (Are they calm, distressed, agitated, drowsy, etc?)
+4. Skin color (Does it match their ethnicity?)
-8. Is their skin cold, clammy, or sweaty
+5. Skin feel (Is their skin cold, clammy, or sweaty?)
-9. Any respiratory distress-wheezing
+6. Speech (Is the patient slurring?)
+7. Abnormalities (Are there amputations, masses, lesions, etc?)
+8. Respiratory distress (Are they wheezing?)
-10. How is their gait or posture (you should notice this when you walk in)
+9. Gait / Posture (You should notice this when you walk in)
-11. Notice their cleanliness or abnormal smells
+10. Cleanliness / Smell (Notice their cleanliness or abnormal smells)
--	Can check their memory
+11. Memory (Recent and remote)

-•	Recent memory: in the last 6 months.
+- Recent memory: in the last 6 months.
 Give them 3 words to remember
-•	Remote memory: further back.
+- Remote memory: further back.
 Have a family member to verify info

 ## Bony Prominences